Oak flooring in Kitchens and Bathrooms?

 The choice of wood flooring in the kitchen or bathroom is a frequently asked question.
 Here, we consider the pros and cons.

-When designing a new kitchen or refitting an existing one the flooring is an important consideration.
-To get the ‘wow’ factor, freedom of choice is highly important, changing your design with ‘second best’ choice will compromise the optimum end result.
-To enjoy your kitchen for years to come it is important not to be restricted in this way.
+When designing a new kitchen, or refitting an existing one, the flooring is an important consideration.
+To get the ‘wow’ factor, freedom of choice is highly important, changing your design with a ‘second best’ choice will compromise the optimum end result.
+To enjoy your kitchen for years to come, it is important not to be restricted in this way.

 Always seek advice from your specialist flooring supplier/installer and ask about the practicalities of wood flooring, you may be pleasantly surprised!